bakdata/quick/docs/docs/developer/multi-subscription-details.md

 2. Purchase event arrives, and we have already seen the click event for the corresponding id.
 3. Purchase event arrives, and there has been no click event.
    Note that in the above considerations, the first event is `Purchase`.
-   Note, however, that the choice is arbitrary.
+   Note, however; that the choice is arbitrary.
    The system would behave in the same fashion if you switched the order of arrival, i.e., `Click` and not `Purchase` first.